-Important to note, Spirio technology must be installed during the manufacturing process–it cannot be added on after the fact.
-This is because, just as developing the latest technology takes a highly qualified team, so does the craftsmanship involved in creating a Steinway Spirio.
+It is important to note, that Spirio technology must be installed during the manufacturing process.
+It cannot be added on after the fact.
+Just as developing the latest technology takes a highly qualified team, so does the craftsmanship involved in creating a Steinway Spirio.
 Interfacing the exceptional materials and design inherent in any new Steinway grand with the new Spirio technology being installed is a complex process.

 Every new Steinway Spirio is outfitted by Steinway craftspeople to ensure that both the integrity of the original Steinway design and the functioning of the new technology blend in a seamless way to create the Spirio experience.

 A key part of this process is installing a solenoid (electromechanical actuator) rail into the piano keybed (a shelf-like part of the piano that supports the keys and action).
 On the solenoid rail, there is one solenoid for each key.

 There is also a solenoid for all three pedals, soft, sostenuto, and sustain pedals, Steinway created over 250 levels of sensitivity per pedal and a solenoid for the on/off function of the sostenuto pedal, as well.